About the symposium

 This panel discussion explored the complexities of how monuments reflect societal values and historical narratives, emphasizing the need for inclusive dialogues in the policy-making process.
 Experts from various fields, including history, sociology, art, social justice, communications, and urban planning shared insights on the responsibilities of policymakers in addressing the diverse perspectives of the communities that these monuments represent.

-Panel #2: Community perspectives
+Panel #2: Indigenous perspectives

 - Moderator: Sandra Hale Schulman